ereverman/KUCG_SymposiumPlanning/ACCESS_Instructions.md

 * SymposiumPlanning_Timeline_Overview.xlsx provides a timeline for planning each aspect of the symposium.
 * More detailed information specific to past symposia are in year-specific directories

+**NOTE: Content cannot be viewed directly on Github.
+To view content, download a copy of the repository as described below**

 ## How to use this repository: